laurarumage/mulletdown/README.md

 ### To Use

 This app was built mobile-first.
-Consider using a cellphone to view Mulletdown.
+Consider using a cellphone to view <a href="https://mulletdown.herokuapp.com/">Mulletdown</a>.